LJKR2020/duurzaam-eten/README.md

    9. Don't change anything and click on 'Next'.
    10. Click on 'Next'
    11. Click on 'Install'.
+   12. Restart Webstorm (You need to restart your computer in some cases).
 6. Open the terminal of Webstorm (on the bottom of the screen)
+   1. Type 'node -v' to check the version of NodeJS.
-   1. type 'npm install' in the terminal and push 'Enter'.
+   2. Type 'npm install' in the terminal and push 'Enter'.
 This can take some time.
-   2. Open the file RecipeSearchPage.js.
+   3. Open the file RecipeSearchPage.js.
-   3. Put your API-key from the api Spoonacular in the const apiKey.
+   4. Put your API-key from the api Spoonacular in the const apiKey.
       1. Go to https://spoonacular.com/food-api/console#Dashboard.
       2. Click on 'START NOW'.
       3. Make an account.